 Benefits of Making a Home Kitten-Proof

-How to Kitten-Proof a Room
+The 12 Ways to Kitten-Proof a Room

 Much like baby-proofing a home, kitten-proofing your home will require you to think like a kitten and get down on their level.
 Kittens have a completely different viewpoint from you down on the ground.
-Don’t just consider the ground though!
+Don’t just consider the ground, though!
 Kittens are excellent jumpers and climbers and will quickly explore your home vertically.
 Here are some great steps to take to make each room in your home kitten-proof.

 1. Remove obvious hazards

 Begin by looking around each room from down on the floor and from standing up.
 Does anything hazardous stand out to you?
 Are there items that may become broken if a curious kitten were to knock them over?
-Secure breakable items away from reach of your kitten.
+Secure breakable items away from the reach of your kitten.

 2. Dispose of small items that can be swallowed